Skip to Content

 post run stretches, figure 4

-Lie faceup with knees bent and feet flat on the mat.
-Cross right ankle over left knee.
-Thread hands behind left thigh and gently pull left thigh toward torso.
-You can use right hand to press right knee down for a deeper stretch.
-Keep both feet flexed.
-Hold for 30 seconds.
-Then switch sides.
+3. Thread hands behind left thigh and gently pull left thigh toward torso.
+Use right hand to press right knee down for a deeper stretch.

 4. Lower-Back Stretch